 Add chicken broth and potatoes.
 Season with salt and pepper.
 Cover with lid and cook until green beans and potatoes are soft–about 20 minutes.

 Smoked sausage can be replaced with bacon.
 If doing so, you can cook bacon and onions together with no additional oil.
-Any variety of potatoes may be used, even russet, but small waxy potatoes will hold their shape better.

 A classic southern side dish hearty enough for the main course